How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

 \subsubsection{The Design of Alternative Prompt Templates}

 In addition to the default prompt template, we also defined five variant templates by removing a single element from (iii)--(vii) each time.
 In this way, we can explore how different information elements contribute to \tool's effectiveness.
-As shown in Table~\ref{tab:templates}, to facilitate presentation, we use $P$ to simply refer to our default template design, which leverages the information elements (iii)--(vii).
-We use $P_1$--$P_5$ to separately refer to the five template variants, each of which contains one fewer item than $P$.
-For instance, $P_1$ leaves out (iii), but defines four variables to take in (iv)--(viii). $P_5$ leaves out (vii), but takes in (iii)--(vi).
-We then generated \totalClient prompts using each variant template, and sent all prompts to \tool.
+As shown in Table~\ref{tab:templates}, to facilitate presentation, we use $P$ to refer to the default template, and use $P_1$--$P_5$ to refer to the five variants.
+For instance, $P_5$ leaves out (vii), but takes in (iii)--(vi).
+We then generated \totalClient prompts using each variant template.